-The Parco Savelli, better known as the Orange Garden (Giardino degli Aranci), offers some of the finest views of Rome, particularly at sunset.
+On the Aventine Hill, Parco Savelli, better known as the Giardino degli Aranci (Garden of the Oranges), offers some of the finest views of Rome, particularly at sunset.

 The castle was later given to the Dominican Order of Santa Sabina, which transformed it into a monastery.
 According to legend, Saint Dominic (1170-1221) gave the monastery its first orange tree.

 The garden, as it is today, was designed in 1932 by the architect Raffaele De Vico (1881-1969).

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and